Three Must-Visit North Fork Wineries

 RGNY’s portfolio includes classic Long Island grapes like Sauvignon Blanc and Cabernet Franc (one of my personal favorites), but also less typical bottlings like Albariño and Viognier.
 Two of my favorites during the tasting were the Scielo Sparkling Riesling and the RG White Sparkling NV, both fine examples of what the North Fork can do with bubbly.
 The tasting room, set in a big, barn-like space overlooking the vineyards, feels both stylish and welcoming.

-He and winemaker Leo Mora drove me around the vineyards in a golf cart, stopping to hop out and taste almost-ripe grapes right off the vine.
-They explained how RGNY is certified sustainable under the Long Island Sustainable Winegrowing program, which examines aspects such as pest management, worker treatment, and material sourcing.
+Guajardo and winemaker Leo Mora drove me around the vineyards in a golf cart, stopping so we could hop out and taste almost-ripe grapes right off the vine, giving me a sense of how much intuition and precision go into choosing the perfect time to pick.

 Before heading out, I took one last look at the vineyards stretching out in the afternoon light.
-I half-joked that maybe one day, my third daughter would get married right here.
+I half-joked that maybe one day, my third daughter would get married right there.
 After all, RGNY hosts over 50 weddings a year, and it’s hard to imagine a more beautiful backdrop.